-The Pupil Premium funding and free school meal arrangements for children who are in looked after, in care or adopted from care are different.
+The Pupil Premium funding for children in care is different.

 If your child is at an academy

-The following academies aren’t part of the council free school meals service.
-You need to contact them directly to apply for free school meals.
+The following academies aren’t part of the council free school meals service and you need to contact them directly to apply for free school meals.

 - Christ Church C.E.
 Primary School (Clifton)